takuyaW/docs/content/products_guide/monaca_ide/deploy/amazon_store.en.md

 After approved by Amazon, your app will be published on the Amazon Appstore for Android.
-The release date will be the specified date and time you have set [in Step 6 in  Register the Apps in Amazon AppStore](#register-app-in-amazon), or as soon as it’s approved if you haven’t set any date or time yet.
+The release date will be the specified date and time you have set [in Step 6 of Register the Apps in Amazon AppStore](#register-the-apps-in-amazon-appstore), or as soon as it’s approved if you haven’t set any date or time yet.

 {{<figure src="/images/monaca_ide/manual/deploy/amazon_store/4.png">}}